kardianos/govendor/README.md

 	A package import path may be expanded to other paths that show up in "govendor list" be ending the "import-path" with "...".
 	NOTE: this uses the import tree from "vendor list" and NOT the file system.

+Flags
+	-n		print actions but do not run them

 Status list:
 	external - package does not share root path